 The population of international small business loans includes all non-domestic loans that fit the definition of small business loans (see above).

-Other Consumer Loan (Domestic)
+Other Consumer Loans and Leases (Domestic)

-Include all domestic loans as defined by the FR Y-9C, Schedule HC-C, items 6.b and 6.d excluding student loans and non-purpose based securities loans.
+Include all domestic loans as defined in the FR Y-9C, Schedule HC-C, items 6.b and 6.d excluding student loans and non-purpose based securities loans.
 Non-purpose based securities loans are loans secured by a portfolio of securities that are used for the purpose of something other than purchasing securities.

-Include domestic non-auto leases loans as defined by the FR Y-9C, Schedule HC-C, item 10.a.
+Include domestic non-auto leases as defined in the FR Y-9C, Schedule HC-C, item 10.a.

-Other Consumer Loan (International)
+Other Consumer Loans and Leases (International)

-Include all non-domestic loans as defined by the FR Y-9C, Schedule HC-C, items 6.b and 6.d excluding student loans and non-purposebased securities loans.
-Non-purpose based securities loans are loans secured by a portfolio of securities that are used for the purpose of something other than purchasing securities.
+Include all non-domestic loans as defined in the FR Y-9C, Schedule HC-C, items 6.b and 6.d excluding student loans and non-purpose securities based loans.
+Non-purpose securities based loans are loans secured by a portfolio of securities that are used for the purpose of something other than purchasing securities.

-Include non-domestic non-auto leases loans as defined by the FR Y-9C, Schedule HC-C, item 10.a.
+Include non-domestic non-auto leases as defined in the FR Y-9C, Schedule HC-C, item 10.a.

-For Sections A- T: Report line items 1 through 8 for the current quarter (CQ) and nine subsequent projected quarters (PQ1 through PQ9).
+For Sections A through U: Report line items 1 through 8 for the current quarter (CQ) and nine subsequent projected quarters (PQ1 through PQ9).
 Reporting of projections for credit cards should be based on all open accounts (active and inactive), but not charged-off accounts

 Line item 1 Balances